marcelbeumer/react-blueprint/README.md

 - Animated page to page navigation using app/redux state and nothing-fancy (rAF) react rendering
 - Fast dev-server that hot reloads server code on webpack changes

+## Server rendering

+Server rendering is enabled by default.
+To disable use `SSR=0 npm start` or reload the page using `?ssr=0`.

+When disabled the server will only return the base template and not do any router, Redux or React work.
+However, the server will still load and parse the entire application in order to generate the component CSS.

 ## Browser debugging

 Enable [debug](https://www.npmjs.com/package/debug) output by executing `localStorage.debug = '*'` and reloading the page.
 See the [debug documentation](https://www.npmjs.com/package/debug#browser-support) for more information.